antarctica/bas-style-kit-apex-theme/README.md

 | 2         | 1                | `BAS Home`                         | *URL*       | `https://www.bas.ac.uk`  |
 | 3         | 1                | `Discover BAS Data`                | *URL*       | `https://data.bas.ac.uk` |

+**Note:** If you don't see the *Desktop Navigation Bar* navigation list (which might happen if migrating an existing application), look a navigation menu that contains the logout link, as this is the menu shown in the same location.

 ### Footer

 To apply the Style Kit's [default footer](https://style-kit-testing.web.bas.ac.uk/components/footer/#default-footer),